 The project aims to assess the conservation status of the hoolock gibbon in Myanmar, while strengthening the capacity of the conservation movement in primate surveying, monitoring, and conservation.
 Globally, hoolock gibbon populations are dwindling due to forest clearance, disturbance, and hunting.
-Myanmar still holds significantly large and intact areas of prime habitat for hoolock gibbons, but there is no significant data on the conservation status of these apes.
+Myanmar still holds large and intact areas of prime habitat for hoolock gibbons, but there is no significant data on the conservation status of these apes.

-A comprehensive review on the conservation status of the species will help identify, prioritize, and plan conservation interventions to boost options for the long-term conservation of hoolock gibbons.
+A comprehensive review on the conservation status of the species will help identify, prioritize, and plan conservation interventions to enhance the possibilities for the long-term conservation of hoolock gibbons.
 The proposed project will help initiate hoolock gibbon conservation efforts, by increasing the knowledge on the distribution and relative abundance of this species in Myanmar.

-Through surveys and analysis of gibbon population status, the project will identify major threats to gibbon populations in Myanmar and raise awareness among stakeholders regarding conservation needs for the species.
+Through surveys and analyses of gibbon population status, the project will identify major threats to gibbon populations in Myanmar and raise awareness among stakeholders as well as the general public regarding conservation needs for the species.
 To ensure sustainability of project outcomes, specialists in the project will train counterpart staff from the local non-government 'Biodiversity and Nature Conservation Association' (BANCA) and the Zoology Department of Yangon University.